Last updated: 2024-06-24

 A Search Filter option can be activated at entities as well.
 It will add a new filter parameter which will be matched against the primary key.
 Extend your repository after the download to take more fields into consideration.

-In the Security tab Spring Security can be activated.
+In the Security tab Spring Security can be configured.
 The backgrounds to this feature are explained on this page.

 See Pricing